Eastern Illinois Panthers women's basketball: NCAA Division I

 The Panthers have appeared in the NCAA Division I Tournament one time.
 Their record is 0–1.

 WNIT results

-The Panthers have appeared in the Women's National Invitation Tournament (WNIT) two times.
-Their record is 1–2.
+The Panthers have appeared in the Women's National Invitation Tournament (WNIT) three times.
+Their record is 1–3.

+WBI results

+The Panthers have appeared in the Women's Basketball Invitational (WBI) once.
+Their record is 0–1.

 AIAW College Division/Division II

-The Panthers made one appearance in the AIAW National Division II basketball tournament, with a combined record of 1–1.
+The Panthers made one appearance in the AIAW National Division II basketball tournament, with a record of 1–1.